jaipandya/wedding/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install wedding

 ## Usage

 ### Command Line

-List all available commands
+List of all available commands

     wedding